mdj128/yt-underwater-scene/PlantDetailToolkit/README.md

 # Plant Terrain Detail Toolkit

 The Plant Terrain Detail Toolkit wraps the plant conversion scripts and shaders into a Unity Package Manager package.
-It turns static mesh prefabs (FBX/GLB) into animated terrain detail assets that can be painted with the terrain tools.
+It turns static mesh assets (FBX/GLB models, prefabs, or standalone meshes) into animated terrain detail assets that can be painted with the terrain tools.

 ## Requirements